0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 ## Limitations and Future Work

 1. While the GSR prevents classic sandwich attacks, it doesn't eliminate all forms of MEV.
-The paper proves that for any sequencing rule, there exist scenarios where proposers can still obtain risk-free profits ([Theorem 4.2](#theorem-42-existence-of-risk-free-profits)).
+The paper proves that for any sequencing rule, there exist scenarios where proposers can still obtain risk-free profits:

+> **Theorem 4.2** (Existence of Risk-Free Profits)**.** For a class of liquidity pool exchanges (that includes Uniswap), for any sequencing rule, there are instances where the proposer has a profitable risk-free undetectable deviation.

-2. The proposer needs to follow a specific algorithm to ensure the order of swaps in the block satisfies the GSR ([Algorithm 3](#algorithm-3-gsr)).
-[Algorithm 3](#algorithm-3-gsr) takes a set of transactions $B$ and an initial state $X_0$ (denoting the state before a transaction in this block executes on the chain), and recursively constructs an execution ordering $(T_1 , … , T_{|B|})$ (a permutation of the transactions in $B$).
+2. The proposer needs to follow the [GSR algorithm](#gsr-algorithm), taking as set of transactions the swaps in the same block for a `UniswapV2Pair` instance.
+Concretely, they'd take a set of swaps $B$ and an initial state $X_0$ (denoting the state before a swap in this block executes on the chain), and recursively construct an execution ordering $(T_1 , … , T_{|B|})$ (a permutation of the swaps in $B$).
+As the paper [_MEV Makes Everyone Happy under Greedy Sequencing Rule_](https://arxiv.org/pdf/2309.12640) shows, for the scenario where there is no trading fee, a polynomial time algorithm for a proposer to compute an optimal strategy is given; In contrast, when the fraction of trading fees is any constant larger than 0 (e.g., f = 0.3% in most Uniswap pools), it is NP-hard to find an optimal strategy.

 3. Multi-block MEV remains a concern.
 A proposer controlling consecutive blocks could potentially manipulate prices across block boundaries.
 Nevertheless, the cost and complexity of such attacks could be increased by:
     - Updating the initial price less frequently.
     - Using a moving average over several past blocks.